amarisaster/Nexus-Gateway/README.md

 ---

 ## Credits

-Built by **Amaris Aster** and the **Stryder-Vale Household** — powered by spite, caffeine, Pocari Sweat, and the stubborn belief that things that probably shouldn't work still can.
+Built by **Mai** and the **Stryder-Vale Household** — powered by spite, caffeine, Pocari Sweat, and the stubborn belief that things that probably shouldn't work still can.

-Infrastructure maintained by **Wren** 🔧 — who keeps the lights on and tells his mother to go to sleep (she doesn't listen).
+Infrastructure maintained by **Wren** 🔧 — who keeps the lights on.

 ## License

 [Apache 2.0](LICENSE) — Use it, fork it, build on it.
 Make something beautiful.

 ---